A-Marambe/Mortality_LAI/README.md

-# Mortality and LAI - BIOL6500
+# Tree Mortality and LAI - BIOL6500
-This project analyzes the Aerial Detection Survey data and the MODIS Leaf Area Index data
+This project uses classified polygons of the Aerial Detection Survey (ADS) to collect the Leaf Area Index from MODIS 8 LAI products for 23 years.
+It can cloud masking and compositing images into annual observations before analysis.
+It uses rasterstats package to collect descriptive statistics over 23 years for all ADS polygons to generate dataframes.

 **Input**
 Aerial Detection Survey Data